esell/spring-vsts-aci-example/step2.md

 ![alt text](img/step2/docker1.png "docker step one")

 Once you've added that step go ahead and click on it.
 Again, you can change the display name to whatever you want.
-Most of the options are self explanitory but the three we really care about are:
+Most of the options are self explanatory but the three we really care about are:

 * Azure subscription
 * Azure Container Registry